M4GNV5/DocGreenESA5000-Dashboard/README.md

 - [docgreen-protocol](docgreen-protocol.md): a list of bus messages and the meaning of some of the bytes
 - [MegaSniffer](MegaSniffer/): a small arduino program to sniff the internal bus using an Arduino Mega
 - [sniffs](sniffs/): a set of labeled sniffs
-- [DocGreenDisplay](DocGreenDisplay/): a replacement for the stock head unit using an arduino nano and a 128x32 OLED display.
+- [DocGreenDisplay](DocGreenDisplay/): a replacement for the stock head unit using an Arduino Nano or ESP32 and a 128x32 OLED display.

 ## Dashboard PCB